 A lack of evidence doesn't necessarily mean NR would not help telomeres.
 But the omission of research like this is too much to be ignored.

 3. Not Proven To Slow Human Aging

 This is related to point #1 above.
-Niagen/Niacel or any other NR supplement has not been proven to slow aging in humans.
-I understand this would be a difficult thing to prove because since we live so long.
+Niagen/Niacel or any other NR supplement has not been proven to slow human aging.
+I understand this would be difficult to prove because we live so long.

 Worms don't live long so why hasn't anybody looked at this?